lbonanomi/notes/jira/index.md

 Users are authenticated by the first directory that their name appears-in.

 * Create a user in the local directory who's name duplicates a user in an LDAP/Active Directory to barge-in on existing accounts without external tools like Script-Runner.
-* Older versions of Jira will let you create just-Jira groups in an internal directory and assign local users duplicate to said-group.
-This will allow for group management if 'LDAP with local groups' is unfeasible.
+* Jira with Crowd can be configured to "aggregate groups" to allow for group management without sharing LDAP write permissions.

 **Have a Jira-internal admin user**